marta-canizares/heroApp/README.md

 ## Firebase

-The aplication is connected to firebase.
+As a solution to simulate a backend i have connected the application to firebase.

 Now is ready to use!!